Once you’ve applied and been accepted onto your course it’s time for the next step: Enrolment

 Student Behaviour and Disciplinary Policy

-This key Policy underpinning the Student Behaviour & Disciplinary Process for the Group can be viewed here.
+This key Policy underpinning the Student Behaviour & Disciplinary Process for the Group can be viewed on the Student Portal.

 European Social Fund (ESF)